 How To Sound Less Like a Tourist in Portuguese Restaurants

 Years before my wife and I ever dreamed of moving here, we came to Lisbon for our honeymoon.
-I’d been studying Portuguese for a few months and was eager to show off.
-We sat down at a gorgeous, tile-covered tasca in Alfama, and I felt like I was handling things like a pro.
+I’d been studying Portuguese for a few months and was eager to show off what I’d been learning.
+We sat down at a cute, tile-covered tasca in Alfama, and I felt like I was handling things like a pro.

-A few moments later, the waiter brought a basket of crusty bread, a small dish of olives, and some local cheese.
-My wife looked at me, impressed.
-“Oh, that’s so nice of them,” she said.
-I puffed out my chest a bit.
-“It’s the couvert,” I explained with worldly confidence.
+A few moments later the server brought a basket of crusty bread, a small dish of olives, and some local cheese.
+My wife exclaimed, “Oh, that’s so nice of them”.
+I confidently mansplained, with worldly confidence, “It’s the couvert”.
 “A little welcome snack they give you.”

 Then the bill came.

 My confidence evaporated.
-I stared at the line item for the couvert—the “welcome snack” that had just cost us five euros.
-I was totally confused.
-More importantly, I had no idea what to say or how to even ask about it without sounding like an idiot.
-I just paid, feeling deflated.
+That “welcome snack” that had just cost us five euros.
+I was both embarrassed and confused.
+More importantly, I had no idea what to say or how to even ask about it without sounding like a dummy.
+It wasn’t a lot, of course, just a few euros… but I still felt silly.

-I learned a lot from that dinner.
-Let’s walk through how to navigate a Portuguese restaurant so you can avoid my mistakes and feel like you know what you’re doing.
+The point of this article is to share what I’ve learned, and walk you through how to navigate a Portuguese restaurant so you can avoid any mistakes, know what to expect, and feel like you know what you’re doing.

 A basket of bread, a bowl of olives, and a slice of cheese, known as the couvert, on a table in a Portuguese restaurant.
 The couvert.
 It’s not free, but you can politely refuse it.

-[!tip] Hear It in Action Reading these phrases is one thing, but confidence comes from hearing them spoken correctly.
-I’ve created a free companion audio lesson for this guide so you can practice your pronunciation for every key phrase we cover.
+[!tip] Hear It in Action I’ve created a free companion audio lesson for this guide (and a few others) so you can practice your pronunciation for every key phrase we cover.

 Listen to the Free Restaurant Dialogue Lesson Now